9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 2/Terms/Payload.md

 **[[Payload]]**: which contains the actual data that's being delivered.
 This is like the content of a letter inside of an envelope.
 And there's the footer, which signifies the end of the packet.

+The payload component directly follows the header and contains the actual data being delivered.
+Think back to the example of uploading an image to a website; the payload of this packet would be the image itself.